 What attracted you to community psychology?

-Please tell us about an event that was formative for your interest in or engagement with community psychology?
+Please tell us about an event that was formative for your engagement with community psychology.

-How about a song?
-One that symbolises what community psychology is about for you?
+Please tell us about an event that summarizes what community psychology is about for you.